 4. Session Policy

 The cost is £70 per session.
 The first session lasts up to 90 minutes whereas subsequent sessions last up to 60 minutes.
-Please do come prepared to pay in full for every session.
-If the client repeatedly fails to bring payment, in full, then Christos Bohoris reserves the right to refuse future sessions until the outstanding amount is settled.
+Please pay by bank transfer at least 48 hours before the session, this acts as your confirmation of the appointment.
+If the client fails to provide payment, in full, then Christos Bohoris reserves the right to refuse sessions until the outstanding amount is settled.
 The failure to pay outstanding fees within a reasonable period of time will result in action being taken through the small claims court.

 Starting sessions on time